Dragowitch123/Hangman/README.md

 # Hangman
-A simple python code for beginners.
+A simple Hangman python code for beginners.
 **************************************